redefik/NYCSchoolBusesBreakdowns/README.md

 ![Architecture Overview](Architecture.png)

 The datastream is processed on an EMR cluster using Apache Flink and Hadoop YARN as resource manager.
 Flink consumes the input record from a Kafka topic and inserts the output records into another Kafka topic.
 The Kafka server is executed on a EC2 instance.
 The records are producted from an external system (StreamSimulator).
 During the execution, Flink collects some performance metrics and sends them to another EC2 instance.
-A docker network including InfluxDB and Chronograp is deployed on this instance in order to offer a graphic visualization of the collected metrics.
+A docker network including InfluxDB and Chronograf is deployed on this instance in order to offer a graphic visualization of the collected metrics.

 #### Deployment Guide